ccb-hms/edw_acs/README.md

 7. Errors are written to _**logging.log**_ in the directory you bind-mounted in steps 4 and 5 with the -v option.
 If you prefer a csv formatted view of the logs, it's written to _**LOGFILE.csv**_ in the same aforementioned directory.

 8. When the process has finished, you can view the DB with your favorite database tool by logging into the SQL server.
-(To understand how to preserve the container with the DB: https://docs.docker.com/engine/reference/commandline/commit/)
+To understand how to preserve the container with the DB, [view the docs.](https://docs.docker.com/engine/reference/commandline/commit/)

 9. kill the docker containers _🚩🚩🚩IMPORTANT NOTE🚩🚩🚩: You will lose the loaded DB once the containers are killed.
 To preserve your work, you will need to <instructions here>.
 Do not kill the containers until you are 100% done working in the DB_.
   ```sh